tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 ![Sharding Example](images/sharding_example.png)
 ### 2.2 Matmul sharding variants
 #### 2.2.1 Matmul Reuse (BMM)
-The batch Matmul(BMM) Reuse case used in ViT model is in the Multi-head Self Attenttion module, where both inputs (in0 and in1) as well as the output are height sharded.
-There no mutli-case (mcast) technique applied on the inputs here.
-Each core will be respsonsible for the Matmul of single head of one image of the batch.
+The batch Matmul(BMM) Reuse case used in ViT model is in the Multi-head Self Attention module, where both inputs (in0 and in1) as well as the output are height sharded.
+There no multi-cast (mcast) technique applied on the inputs here.
+Each core will be responsible for the Matmul of single head of one image of the batch.
 ![BMM Height](images/bmm_height.png)
 #### 2.2.2 Matmul Reuse Mcast (2D)
 The Reuse Mcast case used in ViT model is the block sharded Matmul cases in QKV generation as well as the Feed-Forward Network.